denniseilander/laravel-passport-scopes-restriction/README.md

 // multiple scopes
 ["read-users","edit-users"]
 ```
+Every time an access token is requested for a specific client, the `allowed_scopes` will be added to the `scopes` column of that token.

 ## Syncing existing scopes with new allowed scopes
 Sometimes you have your `oauth_access_tokens` table filled with existing tokens and want to update the scopes